 Inverted chords sound scary, but they’re very easy to use.
 Inverting a chord just means the order of the notes in the chord is changed.
 For instance, a ‘normal’ A minor triad chord uses the notes A C E, in that order; the first inversion of A minor would be C, E, A. Same notes, different order!
 Do this in MIDI by simply moving notes up/down an octave.
 You can really change the feel of the progression, as well as restrict chords to a certain note range for production purposes.

 If you’ve got a neat chord sequence but you’re struggling to find a melody that fits over it, copy your chords to the melody track then ‘solo’ one note for each chord by muting the others with your DAW’s mute tool.
 Solo different notes and shift them to different octaves until you find a solid basis for a tune.

-So you’ve come up with a killer tune, but you’re not sure where to begin with putting chords to it, or even what key it’s in.
+So you’ve come up with a killer tune, but you’re not sure where to put chords to it, or even what key it’s in.
 No problem!
-So long as you know how to construct major and minor triads, you can try out all the chords that contain the same main notes as your melody and figure out which work best, then slot them together to create a flowing sequence.
+So long as you know how to construct major and minor triads, you can try out all the chords that contain the same main notes as your melody and figure out which works best, then slot them together to create a flowing sequence.